verydisco/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/index.md

-summary: This guide covers user authentication, the permission system and how to secure your code against malicious behaviors
+summary: This guide covers user authentication, the permission system and how to secure your code against malicious behaviors.

 # Security and User Authentication